 Of late, a new parameter called ‘Pupil Lumens’ has entered the picture.
 The light output of a lamp is expressed in photopic lumens.
 Pupil lumens on the other hand measure the impact of different wavelengths of the eye on vision under Mesopic light conditions.

 You can refer to other resources on this site to know more about power consumption, light output, Color Rendering Index and Pupil Lumens.
-Below is a discussion of Color Temperature meant to help you choose the right LED light bulb.
+Below is a discussion of Color Temperature meant to help you choose the right LED technology product.